QuantEcon/continuous_time_mcs/ctmc_lectures/markov_prop.md

 (jdfin)=
 #### The Joint Distribution

-In general, for given Markov matrix $P$, there can be many Markov chains
+In general, for a given Markov matrix $P$, there can be many Markov chains
 $(X_t)$ that satisfy {eq}`markovpropd`.

 This is due to the more general observation that, for a given distribution
-$\phi$, we can construct many random variables having distribution $\phi$.
+$\phi$, we can construct many random variables having the distribution $\phi$.

 (The exercises below ask for one example.)